Northern Oil and Gas Inc. (NOG) Shares Soar Above 1-Year High

 NOG’s Market Performance

-The stock of Northern Oil and Gas Inc. (NOG) has seen a 1.49% increase in the past week, with a 7.15% rise in the past month, and a 17.35% gain in the past quarter.
-The volatility ratio for the week is 3.59%, and the volatility levels for the past 30 days are at 3.32% for NOG.
-The simple moving average for the past 20 days is 4.54% for NOG’s stock, with a 4.15% simple moving average for the past 200 days.
+The stock of Northern Oil and Gas Inc. (NOG) has seen a -0.69% decrease in the past week, with a 6.35% rise in the past month, and a 12.79% gain in the past quarter.
+The volatility ratio for the week is 2.86%, and the volatility levels for the past 30 days are at 3.11% for NOG.
+The simple moving average for the past 20 days is 2.58% for NOG’s stock, with a 2.71% simple moving average for the past 200 days.

 Analysts’ Opinion of NOG